stabib/gradle-git-repo-plugin/README.md

     apply plugin: 'git-repo'

-### Depending on github repos
+### Depending on git repos

-This plug adds a `github` method to your repositories block
+This plug adds `github` and `git` methods to your repositories block

     repositories {
         github("layerhq", "maven-private", "master", "releases")
+        git("https://some/clone/url.git", "arbitrary.unique.name", "master", "releases")
     }

-Add this alongside other repositories and you're good to go
+Add either alongside other repositories and you're good to go.
+The `github` variant is just a special case of `git`, they both do the same thing.

 ### Publishing to github repos

 Publishing is a bit less seamless, mostly because there isn't one single way to handle publishing in gradle (also the maven-publish plugin is infuratingly tamper-proof).
-You're expected to have a task called `publish` by default, that publishes to the locally cloned github repo.
+You're expected to have a task called `publish` by default, that publishes to the locally cloned repo.
 That task gets wrapped into a `publishToGithub` task that handles committing and pushing the change.
-Then you can run

-    gradle -Porg=layerhq -Prepo=gradle-releases publishToGithub

-You can also run

-    gradle -Porg=layerhq -Prepo=gradle-releases publish

-to stage a release in the local github repo and commit it manually.
+First, add this configuration block, which will use github by default:

+    gitRepoConfig{
+        org = "layerhq"
+        repo = "maven-private"
+    }

 The `maven-publish` plugin defines a publish task for you, so you just need to supply the right url in the publishing block